jeromeminardi/mac-os-scripts/README.md

 # mac-os-stuffs
-A set of Unix program specifically designed for Mac OS
+# Author : Jérôme Minardi

+Set of Unix scripts designed to run on Mac OS, but almost compatible with every unix system running standard bash

-- Monitor.sh : monitor your internet connection & log and inform you when the connexion goes down and up with the corresponding duration
+- monitor.sh : Bash script to monitor internet connectivity & log / inform user when the connexion goes down and up with the corresponding duration